How dangerous are volcanoes?

 Sudden or predictable?

 Volcanoes don’t usually erupt as a surprise.
-Although it is almost impossible to know the exact time beforehand, the signs before a volcanic eruption become increasingly clear.
+Even though it is almost impossible to know the exact time in advance, the signs become increasingly clear before a volcanic eruption.

-In the days and weeks before a volcanic eruption, earthquakes accumulate, in the days immediately before there can be several hundred in one day.
+In the days and weeks before a volcanic eruption, earthquakes become more frequent; in the days immediately before, there can be several hundred in one day.
 They become swarms that come closer and closer to the earth’s surface, approaching the point of the eruption.
 These earthquakes can be measured and represent a clear warning signal.
-Just before an eruption, small, long-period earthquakes accumulate into volcanic tremors, a constant vibration that accompanies the magma rising through the eruption.
+Immediately before an eruption, small, long-period tremors condense into volcanic tremor, a constant vibration that accompanies the magma as it rises through the eruption.

-The rising magma not only makes the earth tremble, but also swells it up: a clear deformation can often be measured on the slopes of an approaching volcanic eruption.
+The rising magma not only makes the earth tremble, but also inflates it: A clear deformation can often be measured on the slopes of an approaching volcanic eruption.
 In addition, the temperature increases due to the hot, approaching magma.
 Furthermore, escaping gases indicate that an eruption is imminent.

-Years in advance, one can see that radiant heat will increase as volcanic activity increases.
+Even years in advance, it can be seen that the radiant heat increases as volcanic activity increases.
 An evaluation of satellite images showed in 2021 that the temperature can rise by up to half a degree, indicating that something can happen here.
 This new finding can help to monitor the currently most active volcanoes in a more targeted manner in the future.

 Earthquakes rising to the surface before the volcanic eruption on La Palma on September 19th, 2021